Grounds For Harassment Lawsuit

 2. State laws on Criminate Harassment:

-Typically, harassment laws vary from one to another state, but in all of them, harassment is a crime.
+Typically, harassment laws vary from one state to another, but in all of them, harassment is a crime.
 These state laws consider the different levels of harassment for punishments.
-In some cases, they consider harassment as a high-level crime, and in some cases, it is regarded as a low-level felony.
-If you are suing for harassment, you need to refer to the state laws first.
+In some cases, they consider harassment a high-level corruption; in others, it is considered a low-level felony.
+If you are suing for harassment, you must refer to the state laws first.

 • Have been convicted of domestic violence or harassment offense